chaynHQ/Impact-Reports/README.md

 Next was a reflection on ‘[What we learned from trying mental health apps for abuse survivors](https://medium.com/hack-for-chayn/what-we-learned-from-trying-mental-health-apps-for-abuse-survivors-29eab7b73806)’.
 In this blog, we examined the apps Whats Up and Daylio over a number of weeks, weighing the pros and cons of their features and structures.
 Whilst we loved the apps’ prompts and the structure they brought to the day, the majority of features were only available to Premium users.
 More problematically, the information provided was not specific to mental health issues arising from sexual or physical abuse.
 We concluded that “the benefit of mental health apps is incredibly subjective” and recommended that people see what works for them.
 At the end of the day, if there’s an app that helps you with your recovery, then that’s good news!

 Our next two posts were written by Hera.
-The [first](https://medium.com/hack-for-chayn/chayn-is-building-the-largest-global-collaborative-resource-for-survivors-of-sexual-assault-7b6ea4fcd93b) announced Chayn’s exciting new venture YANA, an initiative which “will bring together the relevant laws, reporting procedures, contacts of front line services and supportive information for victims and survivors of sexual assault across the globe — under one roof.”
+The [first](https://medium.com/hack-for-chayn/chayn-is-building-the-largest-global-collaborative-resource-for-survivors-of-sexual-assault-7b6ea4fcd93b) announced Chayn’s exciting new venture YANA, an initiative which “will bring together the relevant laws, reporting procedures, contacts of front line services, and supportive information for victims and survivors of sexual assault across the globe — under one roof.”
 The blog outlined how we arrived at the idea, the survivor-based (and led) research that enabled its creation and what we’re planning on doing next.

 Our [final post](https://medium.com/hack-for-chayn/soul-medicine-chayns-new-digital-service-charting-pathways-to-recovery-for-survivors-8096df032c2) announced the launch of another great Chayn project: Soul Medicine.
-Hera talked about the process of creating it, its key features, how to design with safety in mind and what’s to come.
+Hera talked about the process of creating it, its key features, how to design with safety in mind, and what’s to come.

 Four blogs is a few less that we would like, however, in place of blogging we’ve begun podcasting!
 Our podcasts for 2019 —  [How to recognise you’re in a toxic or abusive relationship](https://images.dawn.com/news/1183414?fbclid=IwAR227RqvjcK_XPSp1VVPK-koKmFkLS5TI4CTNSksDecCJ0QaoM-GH_x0G1I) and [7 ways to cope with living in an abusive home (and how to leave)](https://images.dawn.com/news/1183615?fbclid=IwAR01pgrcMan0dZzssjxGwSzg6SkEdI09goefRJRtmCQxoAtaWw9yCf_F0OM) — focused on identifying and escaping an abusive relationship.

 ## 3.PROJECT UPDATES

-###### We released a new guide, saw huge growth in Chyan Italia, put Soul Medicine out into the world and made headway with YANA.
+###### We released a new guide, saw huge growth in Chayn Italia, put Soul Medicine out into the world, and made headway with YANA.

 ### Crowdsourced Guides